jroller03/netflix-remake/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## License

+Licensed through the MIT open resource agreement

+Copyright (c) 2018 Justin Roller

+## Support and contact details

+Contact justinrllr@yahoo.com with any questions or comments

+## Technologies Used

+JavaScript
+jQuery
+Angular